washanhanzi/washanhanzi.github.io/content/en/posts/pragmaticGRPC1.md

 If you want to start a new project with gRPC, I suggest start with v2 api.
 Then you have 2 choices to cast your `struct` type to the generated type.

 1. Serillize and desrillize.
 Make sure you use the right library: `google.golang.org/protobuf/encoding/protojson`.
-2. Write some boilerplate code by your own. (or maybe you want do it with code generation?)
+2. Write some boilerplate code by your own. (or maybe you prefer code generation?)

 The only thing to consider I think is performance, just benchmark with your own proto message you will come to a conclusion.
-Generally, I prefer the second one.
+Generally, I prefer the second one (with or without code generation).

 ### code generation